-Once you try homemade Coffee Creamer you won’t want storebought again.
-This recipe is easy with just 3 ingredients and you will feel good knowing exactly what went into your creamer (without a paragraph of ingredients you don’t recognize).
+Once you try Homemade Coffee Creamer you won’t want store-bought creamer again.
+This recipe is so easy with just 3 ingredients, and you will feel good knowing exactly what went into your creamer (without a paragraph of ingredients you don’t recognize).
 Homemade creamer also keeps well in the refrigerator.

 This post may contain affiliate links.
 Read my disclosure policy.